yujunhan111/Hackathon-Summer-2023/README.md

     be queried for a file named [prediction/prediction.csv](prediction/prediction.csv).  **If the team captain forks this repository and writes predictions there everything should work (as long as the predictions are formatted correctly).**
-2. Predictions will be scored at least once daily, starting 8/17, with scores posted by noon.
+2. Predictions will be scored at least once daily, starting 8/16, with scores posted by 3 PM.
 At the organizers' option, predictions may be scored more frequently than this.
 2. General questions/problems can be directed to [issues](https://github.com/Rochester-Biomedical-DS/Hackathon-Summer-2023/issues) page.
 We encourage other hackathon participants to respond to issues.